Harvey Guzzini Quadrifoglio Pendant Lamp

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

 Other versions: Floor lamp and table lamp.
 Also made in white and orange.
-A version exists with a white metal plate instead of a chrome one.
+A version exists with a white metal diffuser instead of a chrome one.

 Pendant lamp made up of a shell in thermoformed methacrylate (acrylic) double layer, with white interior and degrading exterior brown/orange colour.